NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/5 wave equation/inhomogeneous PDEs.md

 \end{align*}$$
 If we assume that the unknown function $F$ follows this format such that:
 $$ F = \sum\limits^{\infty}_{n=1} U_{n}(t)\sin(n\pi x) $$
+If we then check the validity of this series of assumptions